Please, don’t forget to visit the main page HOW TO APPLY to get all the information about applications.

 ARRIVAL

-The Summer School opens on Monday 30 JUNE 2025 at 10:00 a.m. (registration is from 9:30 to 10:00 a.m.) and closes on Friday 11 JUL 2025 at 16:00 p.m. (so you can check out of your hostel/hotel on that day if you wish).
+The Summer School opens on Monday at 10:30 a.m. (registration is from 9:30 to 10:30 a.m.) and closes on Friday of the following week 16:00 p.m. (so you can check out of your hostel/hotel on that day if you wish).

 You must be present during all sessions of the the Summer School in order to receive the certificate.
 Please, only book trains and planes so you can leave Delft on the last day after 19:00 p.m.